 The modern digital environment has blurred the lines between retail, e-tail, and manufacturers.
-Consumer product goods are buying direct-to-consumer (DTC) companies – such as Unilever’s acquisition of Dollar Shave Club – and traditional retailers like J. Crew are continuing to explore options through wholesale.
+Consumer product goods are buying direct-to-consumer (DTC), or D2C, companies – such as Unilever’s acquisition of Dollar Shave Club – and traditional retailers like J. Crew are continuing to explore options through wholesale.
 DTC companies implementing a digital-first strategy have had lots of success, and many pre-digital consumer product manufacturers are adjusting their models to emulate the digital-first experience.

 Large CPG companies have traditionally sold their products through brick and mortar retail stores, but the modern internet marketplace has caused a shift for more CPG companies to use a digital DTC strategy.
 While traditional CPG companies want to market more through online channels, oftentimes they aren’t as nimble as DTC startups that are designed to be flexible to consumer needs.
 CPG companies that have successfully entered the DTC space have used digital platforms to add value and convenience to the consumer, utilized social media to facilitate conversations between consumers, and aggressively grown DTC digital channels.
 First, we will examine DTC startup brands that provide great lessons for CPG companies to follow, and then we will discuss how CPG companies have used these lessons to grow their digital DTC presence.